Docket No. 0:20-cv-01402 (D. Minn. Jun 17, 2020)

 Appeal: Docket No. 20-02852 (8th Cir.
 Sep 04, 2020)

-Industry sues City of Edina, Minnesota, over local flavored tobacco ordinance, arguing that the ordinance is preempted by the Tobacco Control Act.
+Industry challenges a local flavored tobacco product ordinance adopted by the City of Edina, Minnesota, arguing that the ordinance is preempted by the Tobacco Control Act.

 On June 16, 2020, the Edina, Minnesota City Council approved an ordinance that prohibits the sale of any flavored tobacco product that has a taste or smell other than the taste or smell of tobacco, including candy, dessert, herbs species, and critically, mint and menthol.
 This prohibition also includes flavored e-cigarettes.
 The ordinance took effect on September 1, 2020.